danomatika/joyosc/README.md

-  -p, --port           Port to send to (default: 8880) -e, --events         Print incoming events, useful for debugging -j, --joysticks-only Disable game controller support, joystick interface only -s, --sleep          Sleep time in usecs (default: 10000)
+  -p, --port           Port to send to (default: 8880) -e, --events         Print incoming events, useful for debugging -j, --joysticks-only Disable game controller support, joystick interface only -w, --window         Open window, helps on some platforms if device events are
+                       not being received, ex.
+MFI controllers on macOS -s, --sleep          Sleep time in usecs (default: 10000)
 ~~~